DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/06-14 2D Artist & Narrative Designer Meeting.md

 - There are too many variables at play here, so we need a way to control the visual style while interacting with the portal so that the 2D artists can make the art cohesive w/ the environment

 ### The Cutscene Idea
-- When interacting with the portal, the player kinda goes to this new 'space' (that looks kinda portally).
+- When interacting with the portal, the player kinda goes to this new 'space' (that looks kinda 'portally').
 Here, this is where Allister can talk to whoever.
 	- Animated skybox or something moving in the background just to keep the game visually interesting while talking to people
 - This helps with keeping the environment art consistent while talking to peeps
 - The game will transition in and out whenever the player interacts with the portal